TEAO BOARD OF DIRECTORS

 Becca GREGORY

-ADMINISTRATION OFFICER & CREATIVE DIRECTOR
+ADMINISTRATION OFFICER & MARKETING DIRECTOR

 amanda j. edwin

-PARALEGAL AND NOTARY PUBLIC
+PARALEGAL & NOTARY PUBLIC

 Born in Trinidad and Tobago, Amanda immigrated to Canada with her family in 2008.
 She was an Educator in Trinidad and Tobago for over 21 years and ended her tenure as a Head of Department.
 Over the years, Amanda has worked as a Litigation Paralegal and gained a significant amount of administrative and courtroom experience in Small Claims, Provincial Offences and Landlord and Tenant matters, experience she now brings to Amicus Paralegal Services.